 Navionics Research Inc. is pleased to introduce a MODBUS/TCP and MODBUS/UDP CLIENT feature for its SCADA Server Software system!

-Has your Water Utility ever had the need to monitor Office Infrastructure, such as Power, Generator Status, Physical Security (Entry & Motion Detection), Office Temperatures, Utility Consumption (Water, Gas, Electricity Meters), and Water Salesmen.
+Has your Water Utility ever had the need to monitor Office and Plant Infrastructure, such as Power, Generator Status, Physical Security (Entry & Motion Detection), Office Temperatures, Utility Consumption (Water, Gas, Electricity Meters), and Water Salesmen.
 If so, then this new software feature is made for you!

 Most often, the SCADA Server is staged at the Water District Office, and the RTU equipment is installed at remote pumping stations, water towers, metering stations, valve stations, etc..